CraftSpider/craftspider.github.io/_posts/2022-9-16-shorts-goose.md

 The current implementation of the language is interpreted but typed to an unspecified degree - which personally, I feel is fitting for a language meant to be intentionally annoying to use.

-If you're interested in checking out Goose, take a look at [https://github.com/CraftSpider/goose].
+If you're interested in checking out Goose, take a look at it [on GitHub](https://github.com/CraftSpider/goose).
 Feel free to open issues on the repository if you have any comments or suggestions.